 Mount Hope World Singers (MHWS) seeks to build community and foster intercultural understanding through engaging, high-quality, respectful performance of music in original languages from around the globe.

-Artistic Director Annika Bentley is a singer-songwriter, composer, and artist with an integrated degree in photography and music.
-A professional musician for over 25 years, Annika has worked with Mount Hope World Singers since 2014.
+Annika Bentley is a singer-songwriter, composer, and artist with an integrated degree in photography and music.
+A professional musician for over 25 years, she has worked as a touring and recording artist, soloist, section leader, session musician, producer, and composer.
+Annika has been the Artistic Director of Mount Hope World Singers since 2019; she also sings with the Rochester Oratorio Society.

-Conductor Brian White has worked with Mount Hope World Singers in various ways since 2015 and was selected as conductor in fall 2017.
-Brian is a graduate of the Eastman School of Music with a Bachelor of Music in Music Education and inspires with his musical expertise, enthusiasm, and humor.
+Brian is a graduate of the Eastman School of Music with a Bachelor of Music in Music Education.

 Mount Hope World Singers rehearses for roughly seven months of the year (February through May and September through December).
 Rehearsals are held on Sundays from 2 to 4 pm at the Community of the Savior (4 East Henrietta Road, Rochester) and remotely via Zoom.